-What we do with problematic sexual interests

-- ► Acknowledge and Understand (Blagden et al., 2018; Jahnke et al., 2023)
+What we do with problematic sexual interests Acknowledge and Understand (Blagden et al., 2018; Jahnke et al., 2023) Safety Planning Arousal Management (Gannon et al., 2019) Healthy Sexual Scripts

-- Safety Planning

-- Arousal Management (Gannon et al., 2019)

-- ► Healthy Sexual Scripts

-Healthy Sex and Consent - Discussions

-- What are you looking forward to / what's a reason to avoid problematic sexual behaviors? - How do you make consent attractive? - ▶ How do you know that consent is present without making sex awkward? - ▶ How do you want yourself / your partner to feel after sex? - ▶ How will you respond to differences in sex drive in your relationship? - ▶ How would you tell a partner about your sexual desires or learn about theirs? - ▶ What are your sexual boundaries and how would you explain them to a partner? - What messages have you received about sex and - ▶ Masculinity? - ► Rejection? - Sexual Orientation?
+Healthy Sex and Consent - Discussions - What are you looking forward to / what's a reason to avoid problematic sexual behaviors? - How do you make consent attractive? - How do you know that consent is present without making sex awkward? - How do you know that consent is present without making sex awkward? - How do you want yourself / your partner to feel after sex? - How will you respond to differences in sex divie in your relationship? - How would you tell a partner about your sexual desires or learn about theirs? - What are your sexual boundaries and how would you explain them to a partner? - What messages have you received about sex and \\\\\\\ - Macculirity? - Rejection? - Sexual Orientation?